-What's Coming Up Next Week:
+What's Coming Up in the Next Module:

 Well done on reaching the end of this week's module.
 Remember, if you have questions at any point, please do ask in our Facebook group.
 If it's something you'd prefer to discuss privately, you can send me a message via the Facebook group or you can email me at ali@aliventures.com.